nhuntwalker/flask-book/ch1/first-real-app.rst

             A list of incomplete tasks.
         """
         return EXAMPLE_TASKS

+Here we've said that our route should match "<the host>/api/v1/tasks", and that the only HTTP methods that will be accepted for such a match will be "GET" requests.
+If we wanted, we could allow for this route to handle more than one type of HTTP request.
+However, we're trying to build a REST-like API, where the incoming HTTP methods and the routes they access have meaning.
+The route dictates which resources should be accessed, and the method lets us know how to access them.

 Seeing is believing, so let's set our ``FLASK_APP`` and ``FLASK_ENV`` environment variables in ``ENV/bin/activate`` and fire up our Flask server.